welovemedia/ffmate-docs/docs/presets.md

      }'
 ```

-Fmate returns the complete JSON object of the updated preset.
+FFmate returns the complete JSON object of the updated preset.
 A `preset.updated` event is also fired via [Global webhooks](/docs/webhooks#preset-events-1) and [Direct webhooks](/docs/webhooks#preset-events).

 💡 Tip: Need to tweak an existing preset?
 You can update it directly in the [FFmate Web UI](/docs/web-ui.md#presets).